 Yeah, that’s a lot.
 We know.
-But just to prove the point here’s Jeff Hale’s Top 30 technologies required of Data Engineers.
+But just to prove the point, Jeff Hale’s Top 30 technologies required these skills in Data Engineers.

-With this variety, it’s no wonder some companies are still struggling to figure out what exactly data engineering is and how to vet and hire Data Engineers.
+With this variety, it’s no wonder some companies are still struggling to figure out what data engineering is.
+And moreover, how to vet and hire Data Engineers.